 The regional groundwater flow model was calibrated against (a) long term average groundwater levels, (b) average monthly floodplain levels responding to fluctuating river levels, (c) short-term responses to pump testing events, and (d) plume development over time as presented in the Groundwater Model Update (CH2M Hill, 2005b).
+Future groundwater flow model calibrations will utilize recent data sets along with historical calibration data sets to further calibrate the groundwater flow model.
+Upon completion of the calibration of the groundwater flow model, the solute transport model will be calibrated against recent concentration data and observed trends, in accordance with the schedule in Section 12.
 The solute transport model was adopted following the choice of remedy in the CMS, with the approved hydraulic model forming the basis of this model.
 A predictive sensitivity analysis was conducted using the solute transport model by varying multiple solute transport model parameters and remedy operations, and observing the impact on Cr(VI), TOC, Mn, and As.
 This approach is extremely challenging for this study because of the various complexities of the area.
-However, various aspects of the

-Cr(VI) plume and behavior of manganese and arsenic were analyzed in detail with the solute transport model to determine an appropriate range of solute transport parameters to use for the predictive modeling.
+However, various aspects of the Cr(VI) plume and behavior of manganese and arsenic were analyzed in detail with the solute transport model to determine an appropriate range of solute transport parameters to use for the predictive modeling.
+As the sensitivity analysis was focused on the solute transport modeling using the submodel, specific sensitivity analyses relevant to the groundwater flow model parameters were not conducted.
+Parameters that were not adjusted in the sensitivity analyses include: hydraulic conductivity, leakance/vertical hydraulic conductivity, riverbed conductance, evapotranspiration, and recharge.
 Utilizing the data collected during installation and implementation of the remedy as described in Section 12 will also allow for further refinement of the model and the predicted performance of the remedy design can be re-evaluated.